CircleCI-Archived/gilded-rose-kata/README.md

 Feel free to make any changes to the update-quality method and add any new code as long as everything still works correctly.
-However, do not alter the item function as that belongs to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.
+However, do not alter the item function/class/struct as that belongs to the goblin in the corner who will insta-rage and one-shot you as he doesn't believe in shared code ownership.

 Just for clarification, an item can never have its quality increase above 50,